Updated: Sep 19

-Other museums include the Saga Museum that takes visitors through the history of the settlement of Iceland.
+Other museums include the Saga Museum which takes visitors through the history of the settlement of Iceland.
 Expect life-size model Vikings and a hair-raising soundtrack.
-The Whales of Iceland Museum is another worthwhile experience especially if you intend to take a whale watching tour.
+The Whales of Iceland Museum is another worthwhile experience especially if you intend to take a whale-watching tour.
 The gallery offers a unique insight into the 23 different species of whale that frequent the waters here.
 With life-size models and skeletons bringing home the sheer scale of these giants of the ocean.

 Old Harbor Art Galleries and other cultural attractions

 One of the most striking features of the area has to be the impressive Harpa Concert Hall.
 This beautiful building has a singular design dreamt up by architect, designer, and installation artist Ólafur Elíasson.
 The sweeping expanse of dark glass panels reflects the waters of the bay.
 By night there are often light shows enhancing the surreal beauty of the construction.

 As well as enjoying it from the outside you can also wander in and explore.
 Perhaps book tickets for a classical music concert or see what exhibitions are currently on.
 There is always something happening and the café serves great coffee in a buzzy atmosphere.